Client-side form validation

 Validating forms using JavaScript

-You must use JavaScript if you want to take control over the look and feel of native error messages.
+If you want to change the text of the native error messages, JavaScript is needed.
 In this section we will look at the different ways to do this.

 The Constraint Validation API